<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 • Custom start dates allow practitioners complete control and flexibility when transitioning training priorities and focus.

-• Percentages represent improvement or decrements between two session averages, or session maximums (best of multiple attempts on that day)
+• Percentages represent improvements or decrements between two session averages, or session maximums (best of multiple attempts on that day)

 • Color coding (with custom parameters) allows a user to immediately identify large changes between the two dates for a team, group, or individual.

-• Ability to select 1 metric, or up to 5 metrics allows a practitioner to designate the KPI in column 1, and supporting driver and strategy metrics in the remaining columns.
+• The ability to select 1 metric, or up to 5 metrics allows a practitioner to designate the KPI in column 1, and supporting driver and strategy metrics in the remaining columns.

 Block Report Materials 82022 (12)